sadjow/codex-cli-nix/README.md

 ### Automated Updates

-This repository uses GitHub Actions to automatically check for new Codex versions daily.
+This repository uses GitHub Actions to automatically check for new Codex versions hourly.
 When a new version is detected:

 1. A pull request is automatically created with the version update
 2. The tarball hash is automatically calculated